SivaramakrishnanBaskar/Word-count/README.md

 ## ALGORITHM:

 ### Step 1:
-Create a txt file to count the number of word in that file.
+Open file in read mode.

 ### Step 2:
-Open the txt file in read mode using open().
+Read the text using read funcion.

 ### Step 3:
 Using split() function to split the words in the txt file and count it.

 ### Step 4:
-Save the python program using .py extention.
+The length of the split list should be equal to the number of words in the text file.

 ### Step 5:
-Run the python program in terminal to get the output.
+Now give print().

 ### Step 6:
 Number of words in the txt file is displayed as the output.